Hannibal had explained to Murdock what needed to be done, but the pilot stood for a moment, looking at Face, the trap, BA, then Hannibal.

 BA struggled to his feet.
 They had a long ways to go yet.

 Spiro was working at his bindings with almost desperate effort.
 He didn't hold out any hopes for Smith's man.
 He'd seen what those old traps did to animals; he shuddered to think what it would do to a man.
 He figured they had maybe a half-hour yet and then Smith would be back, ready for blood.
 Their blood.
 And he didn't intend to be here if he could help it.
-The problem was, of course, that they had been tied with something close to maliciousness.
+The problem was, of course, that they had been tied with near maliciousness.
 It was hard to loosen ropes tied so tightly the blood was nearly cut off.

 He looked over at his men.
 They were all struggling to get free, but none seemed to be having any more success than he was.
 Shit.
 Dead meat.
 He could see it coming.